joshemorris/JABuff/README.md

 ### Overlap-Add Buffer

-This buffer automatically crossfades (splices) new blocks onto the end of the previous block, useful for reconstructing audio from granular synthesis or network packets where boundaries might click.
+This buffer automatically crossfades (splices) new blocks onto the end of the previous block.
+It enforces contiguous reading (Hop Size = Frame Size).

 ```
 #include "JABuff/OLARingBuffer2D.hpp"